Methods of Applying

-- Must be a resident of the State of Michigan
+- Student must be a resident of the State of Michigan

 Open enrollment is designed to give all interested parents equal opportunity for their child to attend Achieve Charter Academy.
 During open enrollment, all applications get equal consideration regardless of date submitted.
 An application received at the end of open enrollment receives equal treatment to one received on the first day of open enrollment.
 Open enrollment for the next school year always begins on the first day of school and ends on the last business day in February at 5:00 p.m.

 Following the close of open enrollment, if the number of applications exceeds the number of open seats, a random selection lottery determines acceptance.
 If the number of applications does not exceed the number of open seats, all applicants are accepted for their respective grade.